Yardize logo Yardize

 Frequently asked questions

-How far is 57 Greens Beach Road from the centre of Beaconsfield?
+How far is 57 Greens Beach Road from the nearest town centre?

-What parks are located close to the house?
+What parks or natural reserves are close to the property?

-The Beaconsfield Mine & Heritage Centre is roughly 1.3 km away, showcasing the town’s gold‑mining history.
-The site of the 2006 mine collapse is also within that same distance.
+Yes, the Beaconsfield Mine & Heritage Centre is roughly 1.3 km away, providing insight into the town’s gold‑mining history and heritage displays.